Ni-be ni-me ni-kukeriku: Commentary

-The plot, centered on a cobbler pretending to be a rabbi, an classical literary motif of the impostor.
+The plot, centered on a cobbler pretending to be a rabbi, a classical literary motif of the impostor.
 Jacob Adler wrote of it that "this thin idea had been dressed out with so much stolen music that it was shameful to hear", but Lulla Rosenfeld, writing from a distance of over a century, argues that its combination of a "serious theme with an amusing nonsense plot" was emblematic of early Yiddish theater.
 "This emphasis on education, progress, enlightenment," she writes, "is found nowhere else in the popular comedy and melodrama of the nineteenth century.
 It is special to the Yiddish theater, which was, even from the beginning, a theater of ideas."

 A review of the play published in the Odessa Herald praised the play for its criticizing religious superstition.
 However, it singled out the character of Reb Psakhya describing him as "one remarkable type of religious-scholarly interpreter of laws, eternally immersed in Talmudic casuistry and because of it not noticing... the world, the family and his own personality...
 This type, snatched from life and therefore is entirely national".